userexperior-technologies/integration-guide/docs/native-android.md

     ```
     try {
        UserExperior.setCustomTag("Please select location!", UeCustomType.MSG);
     } catch (Exception e) {
        e.printStackTrace();
     }
     ```

-  3. <u>Tags</u>
+  - **Tags**

-    : In UserExperior terms, a tag is a kind of behaviour in the user's session.
+    In UserExperior terms, a tag is a kind of behaviour in the user's session.
 You can add Tag to even create segments of users based on behaviour or a certain condition, you can define your own tags for your app.
 To define your own tag, use UeCustomType.TAG in 2nd parameter.

     e.g. "Free User", "Paid User", "Burgundy User", "No Txn by User", "Free Subscription", etc.